splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/advanced-config-auto-instrumentation.rst

 .. meta::
     :description: Learn how to customize Splunk zero config auto instrumentation for advanced scenarios.

-Learn how to customize Splunk zero config auto instrumentation for the advanced scenarios.
+Learn how to customize Splunk zero config auto instrumentation for advanced scenarios.

 Through advanced customization, you can achieve the following tasks:

 * :ref:`Change instrumentation version <change-zeroconfig-version>`
 * :ref:`Override auto instrumentation settings <override-zeroconfig-settings>`
-* :ref:`Deploy auto instrumentation in gateway mode <deploy-in-gateway>`
+* :ref:`Use auto instrumentation with gateway mode <deploy-in-gateway>`

 .. _change-zeroconfig-version: